-Stink bugs are a species of “true bug” that are about ⅝ inches long fully grown, with tan-brown bodies and darker, striped or marbled brown markings on their upper and lower bodies.
-The common species of stink bug in New York is the Brown Marmorated Stink Bug.
-Like most species, the Brown Marmorated Stink Bug is “shield” shaped and almost as wide as it is long.
+Stink bugs are about ⅝ inches long fully grown with tan-brown bodies and darker brown markings on their upper and lower bodies.
+The most common species of stink bug in New York is the Brown Marmorated stink bug.
+Like most species, the Brown Marmorated stink bug is shield-shaped and almost as wide as it is long.

-Stink bugs are active for most of the year, but you’ll probably only notice them starting in early to mid fall.
 Stink bugs spend most of their time sheltering in trees, under rocks, or in warm, shaded areas.
 When temperatures start to drop, stink bugs look for places to hibernate.
-If you see a mass of stink bugs hanging around outside your property, it’s because they want in!
+If you see a mass of stink bugs outside your property, it’s because they want in!
+Unfortunately, stink bugs are active for most of the year.
+However, you’ll probably only notice them starting in early to mid fall.

-Finally, some good news: stink bugs are really just looking for a place to crash.
-They hibernate over the winter, but they can’t do that unless they’re warm and safe.
-Stink bugs don’t mate or lay eggs inside, eat any indoor food, plants, or other products, or do structural damage.
-They even leave your home to eat and mate during spring.
+Stink bugs are usually just looking for a place to crash.
+They hibernate over the winter but they can’t do that unless they’re warm and safe.
+Stink bugs don’t mate or lay eggs inside, they don’t eat any indoor food, plants or other products, and they don’t do any structural damage.
+They even leave your home to eat and mate during spring!

-No. Stink bugs don’t attack humans, they don’t cause substantial structural damage to buildings, and they don’t spread disease.
-Large concentrations may exacerbate airborne allergies, but for the most part stink bugs are totally harmless.
-Stink bugs earned their name for the distinctive scent of secretions they release from specialized glands in their abdomens when threatened or crushed.
-These secretions may smell vaguely like very strong cilantro.
-It stinks.
-Go figure.
+No. Stink bugs are not dangerous.
+They don’t attack humans, they don’t cause substantial structural damage to buildings, and they don’t spread disease.
+Large concentrations could exacerbate airborne allergies.
+However, for the most part, stink bugs are totally harmless.
+These pesky pests are just quite smelly from the distinctive scent of secretions they release from the specialized glands in their abdomens when threatened or crushed.

+Sure, stink bugs are far from the most troubling pest… but it’s still best to get and keep them out.
 If you need help with either, give Assured a call.
-Our expert technicians have been in this business a long time, and we know how to take care of your business.
-With a little help from your friendly neighborhood pest control team, you can head into fall smelling like a rose.
+Our technicians are experts with any pest problem.
+With a little help from your friendly neighborhood pest control team, you can head into fall smelling like roses!